Compassion, Dignity and Peace

 “People think hospice is about dying, but it’s really about celebrating life.” – Betty Bulen

-The Elizabeth Hospice, a nonprofit hospice and healthcare leader, has been providing comfort and counsel to children and adults facing the challenges associated with a life-limiting illness and restoring hope to grieving children and adults who are feeling lost and alone.
+The Elizabeth Hospice, a nonprofit hospice and healthcare leader, has been providing medical and emotional support to patients and families facing the challenges associated with an advanced life-limiting illness and restoring hope to grieving children and adults who are feeling lost and alone.
 Since 1978, we have touched the lives of more than 115,000 people in the communities we serve, offering medical and emotional support, regardless of the patient’s ability to pay.

 Diversity, equality and inclusion are at the core of our work at The Elizabeth Hospice.
 They are the promise we demonstrate to the community every time we open our hearts and doors to all who need our services.
 Our vision was built on this promise:

 The Elizabeth Hospice aspires to a world in which every life ends with compassion, dignity and peace.

 The hospice philosophy affirms life, promotes understanding and accepting that life eventually leads to death, and encourages people to view the experience as an opportunity for growth and the right to receive care that addresses pain management and symptom control to relieve suffering – which includes physical and emotional comfort through an interdisciplinary team of hospice professionals.

 Our mission is to enhance the quality of life for those nearing life’s end and to provide support for those who are grieving.
 Our core beliefs include access to quality palliative care, tailored medical, emotional and spiritual support to the patient and the family, and support for the bereaved, while respecting the values of the larger society in which we operate.